The Salkantay Trek in its different versions that differ in the number of days always ends in Machu Picchu.

 Why Salkantay Trekking is good for you

-The tour to the Salkantay trek, unlike the famous Inca Trail, can be purchased online or in the same city of Cusco with an anticipation of days or weeks.
+The tour to the Salkantay trek, unlike the famous Inca Trail, can be purchased online or in the same city of Cusco with anticipation of days or weeks.
 To find the right option, it is recommended to review the positive and negative comments on the internet tourism forums.

 How should I acclimatize for the Salkantay Trek?

-It is best to acclimatize one or two days in Cusco before starting the trek.
+It is best to acclimatize for one or two days in Cusco before starting the trek.
 You will adapt better to the mountainous geography of the Andes Mountains.
 Remember that you may suffer from altitude sickness symptoms such as nausea, fatigue and headache.
 Do not drink alcoholic beverages before the expected hike.